 The larger the down payment, the better.
 The more you save for the down payment, the more it improves your chances of securing the loan, and better are the terms of the loan.

 Bring a co-signer on board

 Generally, borrowers don't require a guarantor/co-signer when applying for an auto loan.
-However, if your credit scores are poor, consider bringing a co-signer onboard your loan application.
+However, if your credit scores are poor, consider bringing a co-signer on board your loan application.

 A co-signer is a person who takes the loan along with you.
-He/she is responsible for making the loan payments if the primary borrower fails to repay it.
+He/she is responsible for making the loan payments if the primary borrower fails to repay them.
 Ideally, the co-signer should be a person who has good credit scores.

 Generally, most borrowers with poor credit scores ask their parents/relatives/well-wishers/friends to co-sign the loan.
 The major drawback with this option is that – it's a considerable risk for the co-signer.
 If you fail to repay the loan on time, the co-signer has to take responsibility for it.